SatoTake2019/datatables-webpack/README.md

 ## "ok-split-into-two-files" branch
 This branch is just splitting the above branch's JavaScript source code from 1 to 2 files.
 As above, jest test, webpack build, and execution on the browser were successful.

+## "jest-err-with-one-option" branch
+In this branch, follow the example in [Non-jQuery Options](https://datatables.net/manual/options#Non-jQuery-options) and add one option "{ paging: false }" to the code in the successful branch above.
+Just adding this option gave an error in jest's test.

 ## License